Chelsea Jarvis: Women's

 Jarvis got to represent Yukon/Northwest Territories at the 2014 Scotties Tournament of Hearts as they had previously won the 2014 NWT/Yukon Scotties Tournament of Hearts.
 They were the first team from Yukon to win the event since 2000.
 At the Hearts in Montreal, Quebec, they finished last, however they were able to defeat Prince Edward Island's Kim Dolan and Saskatchewan's Stefanie Lawton.
 The following year, Yukon and Northwest Territories had separate entries to the national championship however due to a format change and because they placed last the previous year, they were put into a pre-qualifying tournament against Northern Ontario and Northwest Territories to determine the final spot in the main draw.
 They would lose both of their games and were eliminated.
 They would not participate in the 2016 Yukon Scotties Tournament of Hearts but returned in 2017 where they won the event by default.
 At the 2017 Scotties Tournament of Hearts, they managed to win their game against Nunavut however lost to both the Territories and New Brunswick and were once again eliminated.
 After the season, Koltun moved to the Northwest Territories to join the Kerry Galusha rink and the team disbanded.

 Chelsea and her sister Jenna Duncan formed a new rink for the 2017–18 season with Kara Price, Jody Smallwood and Loralee Johnstone.
 The team represented Yukon at the 2018 Scotties Tournament of Hearts, where they finished 1–7.
 Jarvis made her fifth Hearts appearance in 2020 where she played third for Hailey Birnie.
 At the 2020 Scotties Tournament of Hearts, the team finished tied for last with an 0–7 record.

+After taking a few seasons off, Jarvis rejoined the Birnie rink at third for the 2022–23 season.
+The team also included second Kerry Campbell and lead Kimberley Tuor.
+They played in one tour event during the season, the King Cash Spiel in Maple Ridge, British Columbia.
+Through the round robin, the team finished with a 3–1 record, qualifying for the playoffs.
+They then lost to British Columbia's Shawna Jensen in the semifinal.
+At the 2023 Scotties Tournament of Hearts, the team led the Yukon to a 1–7 round robin record.
+In their sole win, they upset Wild Card #2's Casey Scheidegger 10–3.